 Foods to Emphasize

 Colorful vegetables: High in antioxidants and nutrients.
-Aim for 5-7 servings daily.
+Aim for 5 to 7 servings daily.

 Fruits: Provide vitamins, fiber, and natural sweetness.
 Choose whole fruits over juice.